Bruce Almighty: Plot

 Bruce attends a party to celebrate his promotion.
 When Grace arrives, she finds Bruce being kissed by his co-anchor, Susan Ortega, who forced herself on him, and leaves.
-Bruce tries to use his powers to convince her to stay, but cannot influence her free will.
+Bruce tries to use his powers to convince Grace to stay, but cannot influence her free will.
 He realizes that Buffalo has fallen into chaos due to his actions: some believe the Apocalypse is imminent due to the meteor strikes, while a large number of people, all having prayed to win the lottery and received a small amount like $17 in return, have started rioting everywhere.
 Bruce returns to God, who explains that he cannot solve all the problems and Bruce must figure out a way.
-Bruce then starts to help others without using his powers, including having Evan reinstated as anchor.
-He returns to his computer at home and views Grace's prayers, wishing for his success and well-being.
+Bruce then starts to help others without using his powers, including having Evan reinstated as anchorman.
+When Debbie, Grace's sister, visits Bruce's apartment to collect her belongings, she tells him that Grace frequently prays for him.
+He returns to his computer at home and views Grace's numerous prayers involving Bruce, wishing for his success and well-being.
 As Bruce reads them, another arrives, wishing not to be in love with him any more.

 Bruce walks alone on a highway, asking God to take back his powers and leaving his fate in his hands.
 He is hit by a truck and regains consciousness in a white void, apparently dead.
 God appears and asks Bruce what he really wants; Bruce only wants to make sure Grace finds a man who will make her happy.
 God agrees, and Bruce awakes on the roadside, undergoing defibrillation.
-Grace visits him in hospital and they reconcile.
-Following his full recovery, Bruce returns to his field reporting job, deciding to take pleasure in the simple news stories in Buffalo.
+Grace visits him in the hospital and they apologize and reconcile.
+Following his full recovery, Bruce returns to his field reporting job, announcing his engagement to Grace, coming to terms of not getting the job he thought he worked hard to get, and deciding to take pleasure in the simple news stories in Buffalo.
+The film ends with a close-up on a homeless man who reveals himself to be God, and then claps off the film.

 Production

 The Shoin building at the Japanese Garden in Los Angeles was used as the spa.

 In June 2000, it was announced that Universal Pictures had paid over $1 million for a spec script titled Bruce Almighty with the intention of positioning the script as a directing vehicle for Tom Shadyac via his Universal-based production company Shady Acres.
 Jim Carrey signed on to star in March 2002 with Steve Oedekerk rewriting the script.
-Previously, Carrey had been slated to star in another comedy for Universal titled 'Dog Years' to be directed by Gary Ross, but following that film's cancellation, Universal was eager to get Carrey onto another project.
+Previously, Carrey had been slated to star in another comedy for Universal titled Dog Years to be directed by Gary Ross, but following that film's cancellation, Universal was eager to get Carrey onto another project.

-Filming of Buffalo was done in the "New York Street" at Universal Studios Hollywood.
-The restaurant with Tony Bennett was filmed at Cicada, in the James Oviatt Building, downtown Los Angeles.
+Filming of Buffalo was done in the "New York Street" at Universal Studios Lot.
+The restaurant with Tony Bennett was filmed at Cicada, in the James Oviatt Building, in downtown Los Angeles.
 The spa scene with Jennifer Aniston was filmed in the Shoin building at The Japanese Garden in Los Angeles.